 .

 In this article we use ‘years of life lost’ (e†) as an indicator of lifespan variation [21].
-This measure allows us to analyze thoroughly premature mortality, and it also has an important public health interpretation because it quantifies the average life expectancy loss attributable to death [22] .
+This measure allows us to thoroughly analyze premature mortality, and it also has an important public health interpretation as it quantifies the average life expectancy loss attributable to death [22] .
 We analyzed how lifespan variation changed over a 20-year period, from 1995 to 2015, for females and males in Mexico and its 32 states, and determined the ages and causes of death that contributed the most to the observed change in life expectancy and lifespan variation.

 Study data and Methods